 These tax measures do not correspond directly with theoretically defined measures like primary income (before redistribution) or disposable income (after redistribution).
 Rather, they are situated between the poles of market outcome (primary income) and income left for consume (disposable income) (see also Figure 1 on page 5).
 The measure closest to primary income is net income.
 The measure closest to disposable income is taxable income after federal taxes.

 Using these three income definitions we calculate Gini coefficients.
 As Figure 3 shows, these three time series cover different time periods, depending on the reported information by the FTA.
 A long time period is covered with taxable income and taxable income after federal taxes (from 1945 to 2011).
 Information on net income only reaches until 1981/1982 resulting in a shorter time series.
 The development for the three defined measures of income is quite parallel except for the 1980s.
 In this time period the Gini coefficient for net income veers.
-This is because of a change in regulations of deductions and shows that data over time need to be interpreted carefully, because changes in taxation or regulation systems can affect the outcome.
+This is because of a change in regulations of deductions addressing the consequences of the so cold “cold progression” and shows that data over time need to be interpreted carefully, because changes in taxation or regulation systems can affect the outcome.
 In general, inequality assessed with taxable income is higher than inequality assessed with net income or taxable income after federal taxes.
 This is not surprising: Federal taxes reduce inequality slightly because of the tax progressivity.
 In addition, inequality is higher for taxable income than for net income, because the difference are social deductions and these are basically fixed rate deductions, that relate to household properties.
 Hence, subtracting social deductions from net income results in over proportional reduction of lower incomes.

+Taxable income compared to disposable income

+Using micro tax data from Bern, we are able to quantify how much Gini coefficients calculate with taxable income deviate from a coefficient based on disposable income.

 Using Income corrected with an equivalence scale based on tax information